Acaporale1/CPU_FCFS/README.md

 	**NOTE: This program allows a max of 10 processes at a time**
 2. Press the 'Insert' button to generate the amount of processes previously specified.
 3. Assign a burst time (in milliseconds) to each process in the corresponding input field.
-3a.
+3. a.
 If random burst times are desired, click the 'RANDOMIZE TIMES' button.
 	**NOTE: Random burst times are assigned a value between 1 and 10,000 (inclusive)
 4. Once all processes are assigned a burst time, click the 'RUN' button to execute the algorithm.
 5. Upon completion, a Gantt Chart will be constructed based on the prior input.
 In addition, the average waiting time and average turnaroud time is calculated.